lsst-sqre/squash/README.md

 # squash

-squash is the web frontend to embed the bokeh apps and navigate through them.
-You can learn more about SQuaSH at `SQR-009 <https://sqr-009.lsst.io>`_.
+`squash` is the web frontend to embed the bokeh apps and navigate through them.
+You can learn more about SQuaSH at [SQR-009](https://sqr-009.lsst.io).

 ## Requirements